 In the winter months when outside temperatures drop, it is time for your heating system to shine.
 Following are nine tips to help you keep heating costs down this winter and help your heating system keep your home as warm and cozy as possible in the most efficient manner.

-1. Keep heating units well maintenance and clean.
+1. Keep heating units well maintained and clean.

 2. Keep cold air outside and warm air inside.